Selection of 3 products from

 The injection should be administered as a single subcutaneous injection at the base of the ear using an 18 gauge, 25 mm hypodermic needle.
 With the animal's head under control, the formulation should be administered about 2cm caudal from the anterior (rostral) edge of the pinna at the base of the ear.
 The skin at the base of the selected ear should be pinched and the product injected into the subcutaneous tissue.
 Following subcutaneous administration, the needle should be withdrawn from the skin as pressure is applied with the thumb at the point of insertion for several seconds.
 If leakage occurs then pressure should be applied for several additional seconds.

 Do not use in sheep less than 15 kg bodyweight.

 Do not inject the product by the intravascular route.
 Intravascular injection may result in ataxia, paralysis, convulsions, collapse and death.
 See “Dosage and administration” section above.

 Do not use in cases of hypersensitivity to the active substance or to any excipients.

-Swelling and inflammation may be found at the injection site in some animals following treatment.
-The swelling generally disappears within 7 days of treatment and generally resolves without any medical treatment required.
-In rare cases, adverse reactions such as transitory salivation, depression, drowsiness and ataxia might occur.
+Swelling and inflammation may be found at the injection site in some animals.
+The swelling generally disappears within 7 days of treatment and generally resolves without any medical treatment.
+In rare cases (more than 1 but less than 10 animals in 10,000 animals treated), adverse reactions such as transitory salivation, depression, drowsiness and ataxia might occur.
 No particular treatment is required; these symptoms usually disappear within 24 to 48 hours.
 There is no specific antidote.